Projects

 NCN OPUS 17 (2019/33/B/ST8/02145)

-Project Leader: dr Jan Guzowski
+Project Leader: Dr. Jan Guzowski

 Project duration: March 2020 – February 2023

 Type 1 diabetes is a devastating chronic disease rapidly becoming a 21st-century epidemic.
 It is characterized by the body’s inability to produce insulin, a hormone responsible for regulating the blood’s glucose level.
 Despite overall treatment progress, the cause of type 1 diabetes is not known, and it is not preventable under current knowledge.
 One of the most promising treatment methods, still experimental, is the transplantation of the so-called islets of Langerhans, tiny organs (less than 0.5 mm in size) located in the pancreas and responsible for the production of insulin.
-Unfortunately, currently applied transplantation procedures are harmful to the islets, requiring multiple donors and making the treatment ineffective.
-In response to the increasing demand on the pancreatic islets, tissue-engineers aim to create artificial islets de novo from individual pancreatic endocrine cells (cells regulating hormone levels in the pancreas) it stems cells or derived from animal tissue.
+Unfortunately, currently, applied transplantation procedures are harmful to the islets, requiring multiple donors and making the treatment ineffective.
+In response to the increasing demand for pancreatic islets, tissue engineers aim to create artificial islets de novo from individual pancreatic endocrine cells (cells regulating hormone levels in the pancreas), stem cells or derived from animal tissue.
 In the project, we will explore one of the particularly appealing strategies relying on micro-encapsulation to generate implantable insulin-producing islet-like micro-organs.
 We will encapsulate the insulin-producing cells inside so-called ‘microbeads’, tiny particles made of hydrogel, a soft and bio-friendly material resembling gelatin, additionally enriched with proteins and nutrients for enhanced survival of the cells.
 It is well known that pancreatic cells prefer to be suspended in a soft but elastic matrix, an environment possibly resembling the native pancreatic tissue.
 We will formulate hydrogel microbeads optimally supporting cell growth, aggregation, and maturation to achieve fully-functional artificial islets in the project.

 The project joins the increasing worldwide efforts towards developing new strategies for the treatment of type 1 diabetes.
-It is noteworthy that islet transplantation is likely to be soon approved for clinical application by Federal Drug Administration in the USA (currently in phase 3 clinical trial).
+It is noteworthy that islet transplantation is likely to be soon approved for clinical application by the Federal Drug Administration in the USA (currently in phase 3 clinical trial).
 We believe that the proposed project is very timely.
 Finally, the new formulation strategies developed in the project will also have a widespread impact on microfluidics, tissue engineering, and organ-on-chip technologies.

 Printing of self-assembling droplet arrays: from basic physics to applications in cell encapsulation and high-throughput screening